Disposing of Ragwort in Scotland

-Defra’s Guidance on the Disposal Options for Common Ragwort (pdf) offers a number of different methods and best practice guidance.
+The Scottish Government's Guidance on How to Prevent the Spread of Ragwort (Appendix 5) (pdf) offers a number of different methods and best practice guidance.
 Realistically, not all the options are feasible for equestrian properties, so this guide highlights the most common methods.

 • Consider how you’ll dispose of ragwort at the same time as planning a control system